wojciechbator/wb-player/README.md

 ## Tech stack and data flow ##

 The concept is not that easy: to create reactive chain of audio nodes that works together as a preset.
-For reactive flow I included RxJS with Redux.
-Every change will trigger redux action, which is gonna also notify all subscribers.
-The full solution is a bit more complicated, and I'll update this readme with the gist.
-Node.js sits on the backend.
+Another problem to solve is to reduce sound latency.
+When I'm done, I'll expand this readme.